-Hydrodynamic Analysis of Offshore Structures29 May 2013 by DNV GL Software
+Hydrodynamic Analysis of Offshore StructuresBy DNV GL Digital Solutions

 This paper, authored by Torgeir Kirkhorn Vada of DNV Software, describes the role of a linear frequency domain analysis for offshore structures, and some of the important aspects that must be addressed when doing such an analysis.
 The two main challenges in this analysis, in addition to creating a good quality panel model, are: